kaworu/octostrap3/source/setup/pick-a-theme/index.markdown

 - [wrapbootstrap](https://wrapbootstrap.com/themes?branch=3.x) has many nice
   themes.
 You have to pay for any of them but the prices are cheap.
 I don't know how well they would work though.
+Most themes seems to have been designed for admin panels.
+- [boostrapmaster](http://bootstrapmaster.com) contains a few cheap themes, also mostly designed for admin panels.

 <ul class="pager">
     <li class="previous"><a href="{{ root_url }}/setup/octopatch">&laquo; make Octopress plugins output Bootstrap classes</a></li>